mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 ways, it is identical to standard generation.

 Point Allocation
-Instead of rolling on the career tables, you can buy a character’s characteristics and skills using points.
+Instead of rolling on the career tables, you can buy a character's characteristics and skills using points.

 CHARACTERISTICS